 Inclusion is a right.
 The Individuals with Disabilities Education Act (IDEA) requires states to provide a free and appropriate public education in the least restrictive environment.
-In WV, only about 50% of students with developmental disabilities are enrolled in full-time regular education classrooms.
+In WV, only about 67% of students with disabilities and 30% of students with developmental disabilities are enrolled in full-time regular education classrooms.
 Children with severe developmental disabilities are the least likely to be included in regular classes.
 Most frequently they are placed in self-contained classrooms.
 Often, the only interaction these children have with their non-disabled peers is in the lunchroom.